viewyonder/itpro-guide-to-10-intentional-fallacies-of-vendor/fallacy_5_false_cause_and_effect.md

 The rooster crows immediately before sunrise; therefore the rooster causes the sun to rise.

+Other types of this fallacy:

+* Confirmation bias
+* Superstition
+* Jumping to conclusions
+* Magical thinking
+* Cargo cult

 ### Fake It 'Till You Make It

 There is often a fight between vendors as to who was the originator of a market.
 We see this today in the Hyperconverged Infrastructure (HCI) market where early entrants are small companies and late-comers are large corporations.